whocaresleft/turing-machine-application/README.md

 As I previously said, the project is divided into a GUI app, for creating and editing Turing Machines that can be executed, a simple binary to generate an example of a simulation runner and the set of libraries.

 ### App
-The GUI app uses a combination of ImGui + ImNodes + ImGuiFileDialogs + GLFW + OpenGL3.
+[c++] The GUI app uses a combination of ImGui + ImNodes + ImGuiFileDialogs + GLFW + OpenGL3.
 It can be used to create, save, load and edit Turing Machines.
+[Rust] There is no GUI out yet.
+It can still be used inside code as a library.

+### Information
+Everything reported from now on is valid only for the C++ version.

 ### Binary generator
 Since the Turing Machine is implemented with K as a template argument, I couldn't create one runtime with the needed K. So I thought of creating an executable that is used to generate a simple simulation runner based on the given 'K', it searches if the executable "turing_machine_K" exists, if it doesn't, it uses a template simple cpp file to generate that particular binary.
 Still, the most flexible way to use these libraries is to just include them and use them, with a known K, in the code.

 ```bash
 Example